ekbann/ekbann.github.io/_posts/2024-12-27-certisign-macos.md

 If you never installed `DesktopID` before, start from step 3.

 1. Uninstall `DesktopID` (drag to Trash).
-2. Delete residual files from the directories:
+2. Delete residual files from the directories (drag to Trash):
 ```
 ~/Library/Application Support
 /Library/Application Support
 ```
-And drag them to the trash.

 3. Re-install `DesktopID` and run it.
 4. Configure your computer using `remoteID` instead of `mobileID`.
 5. Use your `remoteID` login credentials.